End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Finite sample identification error bounds

-The identification error~\eqref{eq:LQErrorII} has been previously analyzed for Gaussian noise, e.g., by \cite{matni2019tutorial}.
-Next, we extend the results to sub-Gaussian noise. \begin{thm} Consider the autonomous system~\eqref{eq:BiLinSys1}.
-Fix a failure probability $\delta\in (0,1)$ and let the data $\{x_t^+, x_t\}_{t=1}^{T_i}$ be collected according to Assumption~\ref{ass:sampling}.
+The identification error~\eqref{eq:LQErrorII} has been previously analyzed for Gaussian noise, e.g., by~\citet{matni2019tutorial}.
+We extend the result to sub-Gaussian noise and sampling. \begin{thm} Consider the autonomous system~\eqref{eq:BiLinSys1}.
+Fix a failure probability $\delta\in (0,1)$ and let the data $\big\{x_+^{{(\ell)}}, x^{{(\ell)}} \big\}_{\ell = 1}^{T_0}$ be collected according to Assumption~\ref{ass:sampling}.
 If

-then the identification error of the \ac{OLS} estimate~\eqref{eq:LsSol1} is bounded by
+then the identification error~\eqref{eq:LQErrorII} of the \ac{OLS} estimate~\eqref{eq:LsSol1} is bounded by